scadder2021/satellite_cybersec/README.md

 This project is based on earlier iterations of this project, which can be found here: https://github.com/scadder-cu-boulder/spacecraft_cyberSec

 Satellites are a vital, but underprotected asset.
-They were long considered immune to cyber attack due to their physical distance from the earth, but this is not the case.
+They were once considered immune to cyber attack due to their physical distance from the earth, but this is not the case.
 The goal of this project is to prototype an ML-enabled anomaly detection system that looks at MIL-STD-1553 bus traffic.

 A satellite simulation was created using a Xilinx ZYNC ZC706 FPGA kit, a switch, and Raspberry Pis connected via ethernet as shown below: